Responder Advocates

 Supporting Victims in Crisis:

-Responder Advocates are trained volunteers who partner with law enforcement agencies to provide emotional support to individuals and families affected by violence.
-These dedicated advocates accompany officers in the field, ensuring the victims receive immediate care and guideance during critical moments.
+Responder Advocates are trained volunteers who partner with agencies or individuals to provide emotional support to individuals and families affected by violence.
+These dedicated advocates ensuring victims and/or their families receive immediate care and guideance during critical moments.

 Purpose of the Responder Advocate Program: